dewyman/TALON-paper-2019/Supplemental_Figures/README.md

 # Figure S22: PacBio Cortex and Hippocampus Splice Junction Support in GENCODE and Illumina short reads

-Check out this readme for a detailed explanation of the analysis and figure generation: https://github.com/dewyman/TALON-paper-2019/tree/master/splicing_analysis/mouse_brain
+Check out the (mouse_brain)[https://github.com/dewyman/TALON-paper-2019/tree/master/splicing_analysis/mouse_brain] readme for a detailed explanation of the analysis and figure generation

 ## Panel A: Venn diagram of cortex PacBio splice junction support from Illumina and GENCODE post-TranscriptClean and pre-TALON